cloudpark93/Synapse_Inspired_Filter_Pruning/README.md

 I tried my best to combine the VGGnets(CIFAR-10) pruning codes and ResNets(ImageNet) pruning codes as much as possible.

-For the main pruning mechnisms of various ***Synapse inspired filter pruning***, please refer to the three scripts in /utils/
+For the main pruning mechanisms of various ***Synapse inspired filter pruning***, please refer to the three scripts in /utils/

 ```
 Synapse_Inspired_Filter_Pruning/